franckLdx/grunt-swapi2json/README.md

 # grunt-swapi2json

-> This download swapi data available at http://swapi.co/ and store them in json files.
+> This download [swapi data](http://swapi.co/) and store them in json files.
 Useful when one wanted to create a generated site or one want to store those data locally.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`